Get Together (Madonna song): Live performances

 According to WalesOnline, Madonna "instantly silenced critics who carp that she can't sing live with pitch-perfect versions of I Feel Love and Get Together".
 For Rick Massimo of The Providence Journal, the singer punctuated the first songs on the show, including "Get Together", with "dancing that looked, and felt, more like we were watching her work out".
 Ed Gonzalez of Slant Magazine commented that "a great song like 'Get Together' is splendidly sung" on the concert, saying "whoever tweaks the levels on her mic is a genius"; however, he felt its "celebratory, keep-it-together message is compromised by the contradictory feelings of bondage (oppression) conveyed by having two backup dancers equipped with reins around their heads".
 For his part, Corey Moss from MTV News considered the performance "offered more of the same".
 The August 15–16, 2006 performances of "Get Together" at London's Wembley Arena were recorded and included in Madonna's sixth live album, The Confessions Tour (2007).

+On April 17, 2026, Madonna joined American singer Sabrina Carpenter during her set at Coachella 2026, where she also performed "Vogue", "Like a Prayer", as well as a duet for her forthcoming fifteenth studio album, Confessions II.
+Also during the performance, she acknowledged her first appearance 20 years after her debut at the festival, and sang an a cappella snippet of "Get Together".
+On June 4, 2026, Madonna performed the song during the surprise, free Pride Month concert at The Square in Times Square, for a crowd of over 50,000 people.
+The concert produced and live streamed by Grindr.
+It was the first time she performed the full track in 20 years, since the Confessions Tour in 2006.
+Madonna wore knee-high silver boots, satin blush stockings, and a corset of the same color for the set, and the performance of the song finished when rainbow-colored lighting and images of the 1969 Stonewall riots flashed above the stage, while the crowd cheered.